NorthConnex Air Quality Community Consultative Committee

 NorthConnex has established the Air Quality Community Consultative Committee (AQCCC) to provide input into the location of air quality monitoring locations and advice on related air quality matters.

-The committee was established mid-2017 and will operate for a period of up to two years from the opening of NorthConnex in 2019.
+The committee was established in mid 2017 and will operate for a period of up to two years from the opening of NorthConnex in 2020.

-The committee comprises four local community representatives, together with representatives of each local council, Roads and Maritime Services and the tunnel operator, NorthConnex Company Pty Ltd.
+The committee comprises three local community representatives, representatives of each local council, Roads and Maritime Services and the tunnel operator, NorthConnex Company Pty Ltd.

-The project has appointed an independent chairperson in consultation with the Department of Planning and Environment.
+The project has appointed an independent chairperson in consultation with the Department of Planning, Industry and Environment.

-The selection process to appoint community members was undertaken in accordance with the project’s Conditions of Approval, the Department of Planning and Environment’s Community Consultative Committee Guidelines and the community representative application pack.
-A probity consultant, and independent chair approved by the Department of Planning and Environment were involved in the selection of community members.
+The selection process to appoint community members was undertaken in accordance with the project’s Conditions of Approval, the Department of Planning, Industry and Environment’s Community Consultative Committee Guidelines and the community representative application pack.
+A probity consultant, and independent chair approved by the Department of Planning, Industry and Environment were involved in the selection of community members.

 The minutes of AQCCC meetings are published after each meeting.
 Meeting notes are endorsed by the committee at the next meeting.